What to Do at Moraine View State Recreation Area: A Short Drive from Champaign-Urbana

 Must Know Info: Moraine View was made for exploration!
 We love the trails there, and how they weave around with the lake in close proximity much of the time.
 It provides a great backdrop to your swinging/picnicking/hiking visit.
 There’s no admission fee just to come out and play at Moraine View so you can drive out to explore what is available for YOUR family there and enjoy the scenery in the process.

 There are many hiking paths that are very kid friendly and playgrounds just along the lake.
-We really liked how some of the trails were marked as handicap accessible, as we know that strollers would navigate those paths along with anyone who has mobility special needs or challenges.
+We really liked how some of the trails were marked as handicapped accessible, as we know that strollers would navigate those paths along with anyone who has mobility special needs or challenges.

 Grab a Bite, Rent a Boat or Cool Off at Moraine View Restaurant & Kayak Rental